AngelFelizR/ISL-Practice/README.md

 # Logistic Regression

 It models the **probability** ($p(X) = Pr(Y=1|X)$) that Y belongs to a particular category given some predictors.
-This model just support classifications between to categories and calculate the probability using the ***logistic function*** which produce a S form between 0 and
+This model calculates the probability using the ***logistic function*** which produce a S form between 0 and 1:
-1:

 $$
 p(X) = \frac{e^{\beta_{0}+\beta_{1}X}}